hashicorp/nomad/e2e/README.md

 terraform output provisioning | jq . > ../provisioning.json
 ```

-By default the `provisioning.json` will include a `nomad_sha` field for each
+By default the `provisioning.json` will include a `nomad_sha` field
+for each node.
+You can edit this file to change the version of Nomad
-node.
-Because each node has its own value, you can create cluster of mixed
+you want to deploy.
+Because each node has its own value, you can
-versions.
-The provisioning framework accepts any of the following options:
+create cluster of mixed versions.
+The provisioning framework accepts
+any of the following options:

 - `nomad_sha`: This is a Nomad binary identified by its full commit SHA that's
   stored in a shared s3 bucket that Nomad team developers can access.
 That